Marina-28/push_swap/README.md

  ```
  %>./checker 3 8 6 4
  ```
- > Sdin will be opened and you can enter random commands from 'game rules'.
+ > Stdin will be opened and you can enter random commands from 'game rules'.
 Don't forget to press CTRL+D to stop reading.
  ```
 %>./checker 3 8 6 4
  pb